 - 200. Rights conferred on performers and persons having fixation rights - (1) This Part confers rights- - (a) on a performer, by requiring his consent to the exploitation of his performances and thus enabling him to prohibit such exploitation without his consent (see sections 201 to 207A); and (Amended 15 of 2007 s.
-49) - (b) on a person having fixation rights in relation to a performance, in relation to fixations made without his consent or that of the performer (see sections 208 to 211). - (2) In this Part- - "fixation" (錄製品、錄製), in relation to a performance, means a film or sound recording- - (a) made directly from the unfixed performance; - (b) made from a broadcast of, or cable programme including, the performance; or - (c) made, directly or indirectly, from another fixation of the performance;
+49) - (b) on a person having fixation rights in relation to a performance, in relation to fixations made without his consent or that of the performer (see sections 208 to 211). - (2) In this Part- - fixation (錄製品、錄製), in relation to a performance, means a film or sound recording- - (a) made directly from the unfixed performance; - (b) made from a communication to the public that includes the performance; or (Replaced 16 of 2022 s.
+76) - (c) made, directly or indirectly, from another fixation of the performance;

-"performance" (表演) means-
+performance (表演) means-